rdnewman/loba/README.md

 This section is only relevant in Rails environments.

 The expectation is that Loba statements are just for development or test trace statements.
-Generally, its a bad idea to leave diagnostic code in Rails production; still, it can happen.
+Generally, it's a bad idea to leave diagnostic code in Rails production; still, it can happen.
 And, occasionally, it can be useful to have trace statements in production too if you have an issue that is difficult to reproduce.

 `Loba.ts` and `Loba.val` try to protect against timestamp or value notice requests being accidentally left in the code by checking for the Rails environment Loba is being invoked under.
 If in production, `Loba.ts` and `Loba.val` will normally just return immediately without rendering anything to help minimize any impact on production code.
 However, that behavior can be overridden with a `true` as an additional last argument to output a notice even when in the production environment.
 In general, this should be done sparingly if at all.